Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Materials and Methods

-\textit{PoseX} is a docking benchmark including \textbf{718 self-docking} cases (\textit{PoseX-SD}) and \textbf{1312 cross-docking} cases (\textit{PoseX-CD}).
-Self-docking refers to dock a ligand back into the same protein conformation from which it was crystallised.
-Cross-docking docks ligands into non-cognate protein conformations, introducing backbone and side-chain differences that more closely resemble real-world scenarios where the exact receptor structure is unavailable.
-These cases, alongside with another benchmark dataset of \textbf{85} complexes, \textit{Astex Diverse Set}~\citep{hartshorn2007diverse}, are evaluated across \textbf{24} algorithms.
-These methods span physics-based docking like AutoDock Vina, machine learning–based docking models such as DiffDock and SurfDock, and AI co-folding frameworks that can implicitly orient ligands by joint protein–ligand structure prediction, notably AlphaFold 3.
-PoseX introduces a post-processing step called \textbf{relaxation} to be applied to predicted poses.
-It imposes a lightweight geometry refinement that adjusts atom positions locally to correct clashes and strained conformations while keeping the global docking pose largely unchanged~\citep{jiang2025posex}.
-This step standardises ligand geometry across algorithms without performing full force-field optimisation, making it suitable for algorithm-agnostic comparisons.
-This design yields a benchmark that captures both near-native and cross-conformation docking scenarios while maintaining comparability across algorithm families.
+\paragraph{PoseX} \textit{PoseX} is a docking benchmark including \textbf{718 self-docking} cases (\textit{PoseX-SD}) and \textbf{1312 cross-docking} cases (\textit{PoseX-CD}).
+Self-docking refers to docking a ligand back into the same protein conformation from which it was crystallised and is the appropriate analogue of standard \emph{redocking}-based docking-power evaluation.
+Cross-docking docks each ligand into non-cognate conformations of the same protein, introducing receptor mismatch (backbone and side-chain differences) that better reflects scenarios where the exact receptor structure is unavailable; it is therefore treated here as a robustness regime rather than a definition of docking power.
+These cases, alongside another benchmark dataset of \textbf{85} complexes, the \textit{Astex Diverse Set}~\citep{hartshorn2007diverse}, are evaluated across \textbf{24} algorithms.
+These methods span physics-based docking like AutoDock Vina, machine learning–based docking models such as DiffDock and SurfDock, and AI co-folding frameworks that can implicitly orient ligands by joint protein–ligand structure prediction, e.g. AlphaFold~3.
+Each algorithm is treated as an end-to-end docking pipeline executed under its recommended/default settings, including any method-internal preparation, repair, or refinement steps used to produce the final pose.
+These default settings include method-specific search and sampling budgets (e.g., number of generated poses/samples and method-internal ranking procedures), which can materially affect docking quality and therefore shape the induced solver-performance landscape on which algorithm selection is defined.
+PoseX evaluates the \emph{top-1 ranked} pose returned by each pipeline, and documents per-method inference/sampling settings; accordingly, sampling budget is treated here as part of the solver protocol definition rather than a controlled variable.
+Standardising budgets across methods could change solver rankings and is naturally subsumed under protocol-aware selection, rather than the present out-of-the-box pipeline selection setting.

+PoseX additionally provides an optional post-processing step termed \textbf{relaxation}, intended to correct steric clashes and strained local geometries by locally adjusting atom positions~\citep{jiang2025posex}.
+To separate the effect of this universal wrapper from solver-specific processing, results are reported both on the native pipeline outputs (\emph{no post-processing}) and after applying relaxation once to each pipeline’s output pose; the associated changes in docking RMSD and PoseBusters-validity are summarised in Appendix~\ref{app:data_supplements}.
+Overall, PoseX yields a benchmark that captures both near-native and cross-conformation docking scenarios while retaining comparability across diverse algorithm families.